-INDUSTRIAL DESIGNS (also known as design patents): Industrial designs protect novel and non-functional, esthetic aspects of products or their packaging.
+INDUSTRIAL DESIGNS: Industrial designs protect novel and non-functional, esthetic aspects of products or their packaging.
 Industrial designs can protect the shaping of products, such as a novel shape of foods or other edible products, novel packaging, or ancillary products for adult and medical use of cannabis such as delivery devices.

 PLAIN PACKAGING: Both the Cannabis Act and proposals for regulations address packaging limitations, which may include restrictions on brand selection, as well as brand name font, size and colour.
 Our team is familiar with the proposed restrictions, and has already participated in consultations on behalf of brand owner groups.
 We will be monitoring further limitations, and can assist with packaging design and approval.

 REGULATORY, ADVERTISING & MARKETING: The constitutional division of powers means that both federal and provincial governments will regulate the labelling, advertising and sale of cannabis products.
 Our team is following the passage of the Cannabis Act, and are waiting for more specific regulations dealing with “information promotion” of cannabis.
 We are also following provincial laws dealing with such issues as dispensing and minimum age requirements.

 IN-SOURCING AGREEMENTS: Our team has experience drafting agreements for various players in the cannabis industry including licensed producers and cannabis suppliers, device manufacturers and retail vendors.